AnClark/nethack-android/README.md

 Improvements to the einktiles on the way!

+To compile apk:

+* Install Eclipse and Android ADT with corresponding Android SDK, platform and build tools
+* Clone repo
+* Create Eclipse project on NetHackApp directory, set platform on project properties, build and run!

 Merit goes to the original porter, the creator of the NetHack Modern tileset, and the guys at game-icons.net.
 No theft intended, I just want to share something that I made because it's